Current call out

 1. What's the story behind the project?

-‘Get it in Writing’ got its name because so many people with disabilities, additional needs, chronic illness are constantly needing to validate themselves to the outside world, and ‘prove’ that they need assistance.
+The writing group ‘Get it in Writing’ is part of a larger project called Mindful Manningham which aims to reach people in marginalised groups to form a stronger community within Manningham.
+The main aims are to foster connection between people and to help people better their mental health through creativity and human contact ‘Get it in Writing’ got its name because so many people with disabilities, additional needs, chronic illness are constantly needing to validate themselves to the outside world, and ‘prove’ that they need assistance.
 They are told any issues they’re having they must ‘get it in witting’ to access support.
 Our group aims to turn that on its head and form our own support network and space where we can express ourselves creatively, and talk about ourselves and much as we’d like to, without any external pressure.
 It’s a place where people are able to bring their stories and experiences and get them in writing without the judgemental presence that Neurotypical and able-bodied spaces can sometimes provide.
+As well as offering that metaphorical place to express themselves we also have a literal space where people can come, access a warm space, and hang out for a couple of hours.
+We’re incredibly flexible when it comes to what people want and need, and it’s deeply important to us that people feel able to express those desires, which they may not feel able to do elsewhere.

 2. When, why and how did you start?